Billericay: Middle Ages

 In the 13th and 14th centuries, some pilgrims to Canterbury journeyed via Billericay.
-Some of them may have spent the night in Billericay before crossing the River Thames at Tilbury.
-This may account for the large number of inns in the town.
+Some of them may have spent the night in the town before crossing the river Thames at Tilbury; this may account for the large number of inns.

-Billericay's most notable historical episode was the Battle of Billericay during the Peasants' Revolt of 1381.
+The town's most notable historical episode was the Battle of Billericay during the Peasants' Revolt of 1381.

 Tudor period

 The Wycliffe preachers influenced the town.
-Four local people (Thomas Watts, Joan Hornes, Elizabeth Thackwell and Margaret Ellis) were burnt at the stake.
-Two other residents (Joan Potter and James Harris) were tortured for their Protestant faith during the reign of Queen Mary.
+Four local people (Thomas Watts, Joan Hornes, Elizabeth Thackwell and Margaret Ellis) were burned at the stake.
+Two other residents, Joan Potter and James Harris, were tortured for their Protestant faith during the reign of Queen Mary.

 Pilgrim Fathers

-A meeting of the Pilgrim Fathers, prior to their sailing in the Mayflower, is said to have taken place in Billericay high street; many local names and much historical imagery reflect this, such as Mayflower House, Mayflower Morris Men, Mayflower Taxis, Mayflower School and Mayflower Hall.
-Sunnymede School's houses were called Mayflower, Pilgrim, Chantry.
+A meeting of the Pilgrim Fathers, prior to their sailing in the Mayflower, is said to have taken place on the High Street; many local names and much historical imagery reflect this, such as Mayflower House, Mayflower Morris Men, Mayflower Taxis, Mayflower School and Mayflower Hall.
+Sunnymede school's houses were called Mayflower, Pilgrim and Chantry.

-Christopher Martin, who was born in Great Burstead and later became a Billericay goods merchant and property owner, travelled on the Mayflower in 1620 as the official Ship's Governor and purchasing agent, procuring ships supplies for the voyage.
+Christopher Martin, who was born in Great Burstead and later became a Billericay goods merchant and property owner, travelled on the Mayflower in 1620; he was the official ship's governor and purchasing agent, procuring ships supplies for the voyage.

 The Mayflower ship set sail once the Pilgrim Fathers had all boarded and set to meet the Speedwell in the English Channel; the Speedwell was sailing from the Netherlands.
-Unfortunately the Speedwell developed leaks and so the ships headed for the Devon coast to repair her, but this proved impossible; the Mayflower eventually sailed from Plymouth without her.
+Unfortunately, the Speedwell developed leaks and so the ships headed for the Devon coast to repair her, but this proved impossible; the Mayflower eventually sailed from Plymouth without her.

-Four people from Billericay were on board, including Christopher Martin, his wife Mary Prowe, along with Solomon Prowe - her son from her first marriage - and John Langemore - the Martins' servant.
+Four people from Billericay were on board, including Christopher Martin, his wife Mary Prowe, along with Solomon Prowe - her son from her first marriage - and John Langemore, the Martins' servant.
 All four pilgrims perished after their arrival at Cape Cod, Massachusetts.
-Christopher Martin died of fever on 8 January 1621.
-His wife perished in Plymouth in 1621.
+Martin died of fever on 8 January 1621 and his wife perished in Plymouth in the same year.
 Both Christopher and Mary are buried in the Cole Hill Burial ground in Plymouth.
 The unfortunate fate of the would-be pioneers did not deter other inhabitants of Billericay from setting sail for the New World.
-The town of Billerica, Massachusetts, was established in 1655 by colonists from Billericay and named after their hometown in England.
+The town of Billerica, Massachusetts, was established in 1655 by colonists from Billericay and named after their home town in England.